 4.07.
 Scope.
 This Ordinance shall apply to all LLCs organized under its provisions or that elect to accept the provisions of the Ordinance.

 4.08.
 Sovereign Immunity Reserved to Tribe.
 Nothing herein shall be construed as a waiver of the sovereign immunity of the Little River Band of Ottawa Indians.
-In no event shall the Tribe, whether as a member or otherwise, be liable for the debts, obligations or liabilities of any kind or description (including any pre-filing activities) of LLCs organized under this Ordinance; provided, however that the Tribe may waive its sovereign immunity for actions taken as a member pursuant to the extent and on such terms as are contained in an express written resolution of the Tribal Council.
+In no event shall the Tribe, whether as a member or otherwise, be liable for the debts, obligations or liabilities of any kind or description (including any pre-filing activities) of LLCs organized under this Ordinance; provided, however that the Tribe may waive its sovereign immunity for actions taken as a member pursuant to the extent and on such terms as are contained in an express written resolution of the Tribal Council, as provided for in this Ordinance

 4.09.
 Sovereign Immunity Not Extended to Private Individuals.
 The sovereign immunity of the Little River Band of Ottawa Indians shall not extend to LLCs formed under this Ordinance by individual Tribal Members or non-Members electing to form under its provisions.